mdgbeck/website2/content/about.md

 +++
 title = "About"
-date = "2017-03-01"
+date = "2019-05-15"
 +++

 ## About Me

-I am currently working as Head of Reporting and Analytics at [ActiveCare](http://www.activecare.com/), where I've been since June 2016.
-There I lead a small team handling reports for our customers, do business analytics, as well as internal research using medical data.
-I primarly do analyses using R, and use SQL Server Reporting Services (SSRS) for our external reports.
+I am currently doing contract work for a large financial institution as a data analyst with their treasury data team.
+Prior to that, I worked at [ActiveCare](https://www.activecare.com/), where I led the Reporting and Analytics team.
+My work has mainly consisted of using SQL and R to prepare and automate reports and various analyses.

 I received a Bachelor's of Science in Statistics from Brigham Young University in April 2016.
+While I was a student there, I worked as a research assistant where I co-authored two papers about academic librarians.

 ## Publications